damienBloch/inkscape-raytracing/README.md

 * Cannot write the properties in a group description.
 They must be written in the primitives description.
 * Avoid overlapping or touching elements.
 It won't cause Inkscape to crash, but might give unexpected results.
 * The same goes for self-intersecting paths.
+* Some elements (like text or clones) are not handled even if they are annotated.
+If some elements are ignored, try to convert them to paths.